List of Jawahar Navodaya Vidyalayas

-There are more than 650 Jawahar Navodaya Vidyalaya schools in India.
+There are 661 Jawahar Navodaya Vidyalaya schools in India.
 These JNVs are governed by eight different regions.
 These Regional Offices are at Bhopal, Chandigarh, Hyderabad, Jaipur, Lucknow, Patna, Pune and Shillong which have jurisdiction over different states and union territories of India.
+To get the admission in Navodaya Vidyalayas candidate must pass the exam of JNVST.
 The list of various Jawahar Navodaya Vidyalayas in India listed regionally, including states:

 Bhopal Region

 There are a total of 113 JNVs in Bhopal Region.
 The state-wise list is follows: